Personal data

 Criminal offence data – general processing

-CYP also processes criminal offence data which may include:
+CYP also uses criminal offence data which can include:

 - Information about any criminal record or criminal history